deepak-kumbhar/springBootCrudWithMySQL/README.md

-# SpringBoot CRUD operations using MySQL (Master Branch).
+# SpringBoot CRUD operations using MySQL (Development Branch).
 In this Project you will find the SpringBoot CRUD operations using MySQL.